crisdenoronha/Noronha_C_Yang_Y_MusicMixer/README.md

 The contributors are Cristine De Noronha and Ying Yang.
 The folders and the files can be annotated as follow.
 1. Ying studied ways to include music in drag and drop her study is in the [dev.yy.checkpoint2/Cristine_Ying](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/dev.yy.checkpoint2/Cristine_Ying) folder.
 2. Cristine did layout studies and her files are in the [CSS_study](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/CSS_study/webfiles) folder.
+3. Cristine changed and improve the JS as the final version.
+4. Ying wrote the readme file.

 ## History
 TODO: They have a timetable to do the music mixer.
 They will finish 80% design for music mixer before week 8.
 The music mixer is a good project for them to practice JS and they will finish all JS before due date April 9th.